Marty over at

 Don't have a cloche or an apothecary jar?
 Use a crystal glass or compote & fill it with shells.

-Under this cheese dome I placed a summery looking bowl filled with shells & placed some glass beads around the base.
+Under this cheese dome I placed a summery looking bowl filled with shells & placed some glass beads

 Have a collection of something?
 Put it under a cloche & it makes any collection look fabulous.
 I placed some of my vintage bottle collection under this cloche.